ksu-is/Secure-Password-Generator/Project Roadmap (1).md

 - [x] Research additional features: username and password storage into a spreadsheet serving as a database

-- [ ] Create a file that documents the added features
+- [x] Create a file that documents the added features

-- [ ] Add selected features, if any; test and ensure the code is running.
+- [x] Add selected features, if any; test and ensure the code is running.

+Note: The added feature of storing the user password into a Google sheets database was added.
+The new feature has been tested and it is working.